07 March 2023

 Overseas firms looking to provide services to UK customers should also take note of the territorial scope of the proposals.
 Putting aside the question of enforcement, cryptoasset businesses that are not based in the UK are unlikely to be familiar with the regulatory and operational implications of being a regulated entity in the UK, particularly where market operators have chosen to base themselves in other “crypto-friendly” jurisdictions.
 Businesses that are already servicing UK customers will, in time, need to weigh up whether continued access to the UK market outweighs the burdens of regulatory compliance.
 International firms with expansion plans that include the UK may need to reconsider their jurisdictional priorities, given that the timescales and costs for launching, and maintaining, a business in the UK will no doubt increase.
 However, any equivalence framework to reduce these would be a welcome addition.

-Martin Cook is a partner and head of fintech, Brandon Wong is a solicitor, and Victoria McCarron is a trainee solicitor, at Burges Salmon LLP.
+Martin Cook is a partner and head of fintech, Brandon Wong is an associate, and Victoria McCarron is a trainee solicitor, at Burges Salmon LLP.

 This article first appeared in the March 2023 issue of PLC Magazine: https://uk.practicallaw.thomsonreuters.com/Browse/Home/Resources/PLCMagazine